wikimedia/mediawiki-tools-scap/docs/scripts.rst

 scap
 ====
-**scap** is the driver script for syncing the MediaWiki versions and configuration files currently staged on ``tin.eqiad.wmnet`` to the rest of the production cluster.
+**scap** is the driver script for syncing the MediaWiki versions and configuration files currently staged on the deploy server to the rest of the cluster.

 .. program-output:: ../bin/scap --help
 .. seealso::